Lake Placid 2: Plot

-The next scene shows Rachel and Larry, along with Scott, Kerri, and Thad venturing in the woods to another part of the lake.
+Meanwhile, Rachel, Larry, Scott, Kerri, and Thad venture in the woods to another part of the lake.
 With the Sheriff's team, Deputy Dale Davis comes in to unload the boat, while the crew sets up a tent for overnight camping.
 They see a wild boar trapped in a rope net and feed it to the crocodile.
 The crew neutralizes the crocodile with their guns and Dale ties the mouth with a rope, but the crocodile easily breaks free, severs Dale's arm and devours him.
 Frank dies from a fall.

-Meanwhile, Rachel is killed by the crocodile who splits her in half, while Larry manages to escape.
+Meanwhile, Rachel is killed by the crocodile who splits her in half, while Larry escapes.
 The other three of the younger group find eggs in the woods.
 Thad breaks some eggs and is killed by a crocodile.
 The Sheriff's group feed a boar carcass to one crocodile but a harpoon arrow accidentally damages Struthers' plane.
 James and Ahmad abandon the boat, and Struthers is thrown off the plane, but Ahmad neutralizes the crocodile.
 Thunderstorms strike during the night, forcing the crew to their tents.
 Scott and Kerri are stranded in the woods until they find a horrified Larry.
 The Sheriff's crew is fast asleep in their tents until the crocodile attacks and kills Ahmad.

 The next morning, Scott, Kerri, and Larry climb a tree to avoid a third crocodile, but Larry falls from the tree and is killed.
 James finds the two surviving teenagers, and kills the crocodile with a grenade launcher.
 Sadie lets the teenagers inside her house for safety and reveals that there are actually four crocodiles before tricking them into entering the lake in hopes of feeding them to the crocodiles and is then devoured by a crocodile herself.
 The police battles one crocodile, and Emma kills it by puncturing its mouth with a jackknife.
 Struthers hangs upside down on a tree and he is decapitated by the last crocodile.
-James kills it with multiple explosive substances that destroys the crocodile's nest.
+James kills it with explosive substances that destroys the crocodile's nest.

-At the end, Scott, Kerri, James, and Emma leave the lake together.
+Scott, Kerri, James, and Emma later leave the lake together.
 Scott and Kerri reunite with Daisy, who got separated from them earlier, and the two kiss.
 James and Emma proceed to take the crocodile's eggs that Emma took from the nest earlier to the scientific lab for analysis.